ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `OnEnterTrigger` function at the end of the script.
-This function will check when the local player has entered the `VIP_SHOP_TRIGGER` volume and turn on interaction so the label will show up for the player.

 #### Create ShowVIPStatus Function

+This function is a helper function to try and reduce writing duplicate code for turn on and off each VIP status visibility.

+When a VIP status needs to be shown, all other VIP statuses need to have their visibility turn off.
+You can loop over the `vipStatuses` array, and compare the `statusToShow` value for each iteration.
+If there is a match, then that status is shown in the UI to the player.

 ```lua
 local function ShowVIPStatus(statusToShow)